tedneward/Azgaarnoth/Creatures/Beetle.md

 ---

 ## Swarm of Beetles
-The swarms presented here aren’t ordinary or benign assemblies of little creatures.
+The swarms presented here aren't ordinary or benign assemblies of little creatures.
 They form as a result of some sinister or unwholesome influence.
-Even druids can’t charm these swarms, and their aggressiveness is borderline unnatural.
+Even druids can't charm these swarms, and their aggressiveness is borderline unnatural.

 >### Swarm of Beetles
 >*Medium swarm, unaligned*